Defence Pay and Conditions is a Defence People Group website.

 A person working in the Pay and Administration Centre – Victoria who is authorised to manage Defence pay and administration at overseas posts and is not below WO2(E)/APS 5.

-A member who is eligible for a reimbursement for loss on sale of a vehicle, may choose to store the vehicle instead.
+A member posted overseas may choose to store a vehicle.
 All these conditions must be met.

 The vehicle is owned by the member, on the date the official written notice of the posting was issued.